 - It is the responsibility of the client to provide us with up to date Medical/Fitness/Contact Information

 - If being active is a new or returning experience for you, we highly recommend that you discuss your fitness and physical well being with your medical practitioner.
-The best way to prepare for trekking is by fast walking whilst carrying a small weighted rucksack, initially building up to 45 minutes and then longer local walks.
+The best way to prepare for Mountain Trekking is by fast walking whilst carrying a small weighted rucksack, initially building up to 45 minutes and then longer local walks.
 Hill training can be gradually included in the form of stairs and stepping.
 Any aerobic exercise will also be of benefit and could include cycling, running, swimming and rowing.

 - All Mountain Rescue is coordinated by the police and is instigated by a 999 call or registered Personal Locator Beacon